frndvrgs/service-dashboard-hypnos/README.md

 2. Run the main script:

-python main.py
+python src/main.py

 The gRPC server will start on port 50051.

-## Configuration
+## Formatting

-- Update the GitHub PAT in `src/audit_service.py`
+1. Run the black command:

-- Update the WebSocket URL in `src/audit_service.py` to point to your CMS server
+black src